magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 3. Repeat the process to re-create `config.local.php` and deploy.
 You do not need to make additional configurations in Staging and Production unless you need to.
 Recreating this file should not affect those enviornment specific settings.

 <div class="bs-callout bs-callout-warning" markdown="1">
 While you can manually edit `config.local.php` in Staging and Production, we don't recommend it.
-The file helps keep consistent configurations across your entire environment.
+The file helps keep all of your configurations consistent across all of your environments.
 </div>

 #### Next step